 In 💦 the shallow waters of the lakes you can normally spot some 🐸 tadpoles – try 🎣 the smaller fishing lake or 🌾 the nature reserve lake.

 🅿️ parking & getting there: FREE parking on-site / also a great destination 🚵♂️ to bike to!

 Les Hauteurs de Cordon

 MBFF reader, Timothée du Peloux, wrote to me last year with some suggestions in Cordon for 🐸 tadpole and egg-spotting.
-One of these suggestions is some 💦 ephemeral flaques d’eau (pools of water) just above 🅿️ the Parking des Plaines, on the way up to the Col du Jaillet, on the piste forestière ( 🅿️ Parking des Plaine – this is one of MBFF’s picnic suggestions for a hot day, as the tables are set up in a bucolic spot in the woods, and this is the starting point for the annotated 🌲 Sentier Découverte de la Foret – see here) !
+One of these suggestions was some 💦 ephemeral flaques d’eau (pools of water) just above 🅿️ the Parking des Plaines, on the way up to the Col du Jaillet, on the piste forestière ( 🅿️ Parking des Plaine – this is one of MBFF’s picnic suggestions for a hot day, as the tables are set up in a bucolic spot in the woods, and this is the starting point for the annotated 🌲 Sentier Découverte de la Foret – see here)!
 Another spot that he suggested was some 💦 ephemeral flaques d’eau around the Cabane du Petit Patre (not for tiny observers this one, as this is a bit of a hike!